captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-Hey -- they will arrest your son, that’s definite -they might even try to arrest you.
+Hey—they will arrest your son, that’s definite -they might even try to arrest you.

 ---